 Sustainable design features:

 Double skin façade protects the building from the harsh outside environment.
 Moreover, this double-skin façade creates a thermal buffer space between the building and the surroundings.
-The outer skin is the traditional Rajasthani “jaali”.
+Also, the outer skin is the traditional Rajasthani “jaali”.
 This jaali sits 4 feet away from the building.

 Additionally, the jaali allows diffused light to come in as well as reduce direct heat gain.
 In short the Jaali serves the purpose of filtering light, air as well as privacy.
 When the diffused light comes in, it lights up the studios and classrooms.
 Additionally, it reduces the direct heat gain and controls the temperature of the internal spaces.